Clinical Education | Clinical Clerkships - PCOM South Georgia

 • Demonstrate effective communication skills at all levels of patient care.

-PCOM utilizes an extensive network of affiliated hospitals to ensure a high standard of education in the clinical education of PCOM’s students.
+PCOM utilizes an extensive network of affiliated hospitals to ensure a high standard of education in the clinical education of PCOM's students.
 Clinical education programs at PCOM affiliates are guided by common educational goals.
-The Associate Dean of Clinical Education monitors educational activities at the affiliated hospitals.
+The Associate/Assistant Dean of Clinical Education monitors educational activities at the affiliated hospitals.
 Major teaching affiliates include the following and are subject to change.

 Housing is provided for some, but not all, of the clerkships designated as "away."
-However, it is the student’s responsibility to ensure housing arrangements are in place for all clerkships.
+However, it is the student’s responsibility to ensure housing arrangements are in place for all clerkships

 The PCOM Office of Clinical Education, along with faculty and hospital administrators, will determine the clerkships provided at each site and the number of students assigned.
 Flexibility regarding assigned clerkships is limited.
 Students should consult their clerkship manual for change submission deadlines and other requirements.